 KRC Research conducted a random online sample of approximately 12,000 people working with enterprise companies (more than 250 employees).
 Within in each market the sample was comprised of at least 500 workers and 100 leaders (director / senior executive level and above).
 Markets represented include: Germany, the United Kingdom, Russia, Poland, the Czech Republic and Slovakia (combined), Hungary, Australia, Brazil, Israel, Turkey, South Africa, the United Arab Emirates, the United States of America, India, Canada, Italy, the Netherlands, Spain, and Sweden.

 More from Business

-Mr. Prathamesh Mallya AVP- Research, Non-Agri Commodities and Currencies, Angel Broking Ltd Gold prices ended lower as the U.S. Dollar appreciated, …
+Mr. Prathamesh Mallya, AVP- Research, Non-Agri Commodities and Currencies, Angel Broking Ltd Hopes over potential COVID-19 vaccine limited the gains for …